 As much as we love our dogs, sometimes you might find yourself wondering if your dog will ever give you a break!
 Often known as “velcro dogs,” there are some dogs that seem to think they must constantly be in your presence.

-We’ll dive into what makes a dog clingy, as well as how to know if your dog is being too clingy, and what to do about it in order to have a happy and relaxed dog.
+We’ll dive into what causes clingy behavior, as well as how to know if your dog may be too clingy, and what to do about it in order to have a happy and relaxed dog.

 Why is my dog so obsessed with me?